 - 44% (Animal Caretakers)

 Sources: O*NET OnLine and US Bureau of Labor Statistics

 As an animal cop, you have to perform duties in the field and maintain paperwork (case reports, investigations, etc.) in the office.
 There are also some physical and health risks involved when dealing with sick, stray and injured animals.
 They may scratch, bite or kick.
 So, you must take the necessary precautions in this regard.

-According to the US Bureau of Labor Statistics, jobs for Animal Care and Service Workers will increase by 16% from 2018 to 2028.
+According to O*Net OnLine, jobs for Animal Care and Service Workers will increase by 29% from 2021 to 2031.
+As for Florida, O*Net OnLine predicts an excellent 44% growth in employment opportunities for Nonfarm Animal Caretakers between 2020 and 2030.
 This is much faster than the rise expected in most other professions.
 It will be driven by the growing demand for animal care services for pets at home as well as those in animal shops, zoos, grooming shops and kennels, etc.

 Steps to Become an Animal Cop in Florida